 Do zero-waste swaps really matter?

-Yes—small actions multiplied make big impact.
+Yes—small actions multiplied make a big impact.

-How do I make DIY cleaning spray?
+How do I make a DIY cleaning spray?

 Citrus peels + vinegar = natural cleaner.